kognat-docs/rotobot-docs/docs/source/guides.rst

 The following nodes expect a 32 bit per pixel RGBA input and will return a RGBA output

 #.
 Rotobot Trimap

+The following node expects a 32 bit per pixel RGB input and will return an RGBA output

+#.
+Rotobot Person

 .. `input_colorspace`